 Use the fastest lens and the best gear you have access to

 Anything slower than f2 – f2.8 is going to leave you at a big disadvantage if shooting handheld.
+This is why I prefer to use prime lenses.
+(See this for my full night photography gear list).
 When it’s really dark, it’s a good idea to always shoot wide open to allow the max amount of light into your shots.
 A full frame camera is also going to be quite helpful at night, because you’ll be able to use much higher ISOs.

 Now obviously if you’re doing long-exposures, none of this matters as much.
 This is more relevant in handheld street photography and portraits.